LaGrange Highlands School District 106: Sports

 Highlands Middle School is home to all major sports in the area, and they compete with surrounding middle schools such as Park, McClure, Gurrie, etc. Starting in 5th grade, students can participate in Cross Country, with no try out necessary.
-Highlands has a very large cross country team with approximately 100 members in the 2022 season, most likely because 5th and 6th graders can't play most competitive sports yet and it is highly encouraged.
-Highlands also, with separate teams for both 7th and 8th grade, has a boys and girls basketball team, volleyball team, and softball team.
-They also have one co-ed soccer team.
-All of these sports being cut sports, though for some everyone who tries out will make the team due to lack of players.
+Highlands has a very large cross country team with approximately 100 members participating in the 2022 season, most likely because lots of 5th and 6th graders who are unable to try out for other sports run across Country.
+Running Cross Country was also highly encouraged, especially under former Middle School Principal, Michael Papierski.
+Highlands has separate teams for both 7th and 8th grade, and for both grades has a boys and girls basketball team, volleyball team, and softball team, which are cut sports.
+They also have one co-ed soccer team, which for now is no-cut.

 Demographics

-Highlands has 994 students enrolled with 980 of those students being officially served in homerooms.
-Pre-K is smaller than all the other grades, with only 47 students in the 2022-23 school year, though it picks up to around 100 for all grades after, with 6th grade being the most with 115, and Kindergarten least with 91.
-A total of 504 boys and 472 girls are enrolled in the district.
-In recent years Highlands has been experiencing a population boom due to new homes in the area, with a roughly 22% increase in enrollment in the past 7 years.
-The largest racial group out of students in the district is white with 78.1%, followed by Hispanic with 12.3%, multi-racial with 4.3%, Asian with 4%, and African-American with 1.2%.
-About 12% of students have IEPs, 4% are English learners, and 2% are qualified for free or reduced lunches.
-About 4.3% of students in the district are considered low-income, and 0.1% are homeless.
+Highlands has 975 students enrolled with 961 of those students being officially served in homerooms.
+Pre-K is an option if the child is eligible, and it has about 50 kids enrolled.
+The rest of the grades have around 100 students per grade, with the most being the class of 2025 with 116 students enrolled.
+A total of 498 boys and 463 girls are served in the district.
+In recent years Highlands has experienced a large population increase due to new homes in the area, with a roughly 20% increase in enrollment from the ‘15-16 school year to the ‘23-24 school year.
+The largest racial group out of students in the district is white with 78.7%, followed by Hispanic with 11.8%, multi-racial with 4.3%, Asian with 4.2%, and African-American with 1%.
+About 12% of students have IEPs, 4% are English learners, and 3% are qualified for free or reduced lunches.